adriesse/plantpredict-python/docs/example_usage.rst

 Monthly albedo, soiling loss :py:data:`[%]`, and spectral loss :py:data:`[%]` can all be set for a prediction with the attribute :py:attr:`monthly_factors` (a py:data:`dict`).
-This can be done upon initial creation of a prediction from scratch (see the example for "Create Project and Prediction from scratch"), but for the sake of example, we will consider the case of updating an existing prediction.
+This can be done upon initial creation of a prediction from scratch (see the example for `Create Project and Prediction from scratch.`_), but for the sake of example, we will consider the case of updating an existing prediction.

 First instantiate the prediction of interest using the :py:class:`~plantpredict.prediction.Prediction` class, specifying